sudarsunkannan/lsm_nvm/README.md

 ### For using Intel's PMDK APIs

-This beta includes Intel's PMDK persistent memory copy and flush functionalities.
-To use Intel's PMDK APIs instead of the default NoveLSM API use the following instruction.
+This beta includes Intel's PMDK persistent memory copy and flush functionalities. <br> To use Intel's PMDK APIs instead of the default NoveLSM API use the following instruction.

 ```